Table of Contents

 10.6 Procedural Exceptions

-A Student or Organization Representative may submit a petition to the SCO to request exceptions to these procedures for good cause.
+A student or organization representative may submit a petition to the SCO to request exceptions to these procedures for good cause.
 To be considered, petitions must provide a brief written statement regarding the rationale for the exception and must provide the SCO a reasonable amount of time to consider the request.
 The SCO has the discretion to grant or deny petitions.

 For good cause, the SCO may also make an exception to these procedures without a petition.
-If an exception is made by the SCO, the Student or Student Organization Representative will receive written notice within a reasonable time.
+If an exception is made by the SCO, the student or student organization representative will receive written notice within a reasonable time.

 11. Sanctions